 Step Two: Identify the Performance Obligations

 To identify the performance obligations, promised goods and services must first be identified.
 In this case, PDM identifies, respectively, the meter and the tune-up as the good and service in the contract.
 ASC 606-10-25-16A clarifies that any promised goods or services that are immaterial within the context of the contract are not required to be included in the analysis of performance obligations.
-PDM determines that the tune-up is a material element of the contract because its value is material to the contract (7-8% of the contract value), and the inclusion of the tune-up in the contract is likely to positively affect a customer’s purchasing decision.
+PDM determines that the tune-up is a material element of the contract because its value is material to the contract (7 to 8 percent of the contract value), and the inclusion of the tune-up in the contract is likely to positively affect a customer’s purchasing decision.
 In order to be separate performance obligations, per ASC 606-10-25-19 the good and service must be (1) capable of being distinct and (2) distinct within the context of the contract.

 Capable of being distinct